canh25xp/GraduationThesis/OUTLINES.md

 My proposed solution involves the development of a web application that leverage state-of-the-art GEC models (GECToR-Roberta, GECToR-XlNet and GECToR-Bert) and combination methods, namely ESC (Edit-based System Combination) and MEMT (Multi-Engine Machine Translation).

-The frontend of GecWeb is built using Flask and Bootstrap, providing a lightweight yet responsive web interface.
+The front end of GecWeb is built using Flask and Bootstrap, providing a lightweight yet responsive web interface.
-Flask was chosen for its simplicity and seamless integration with the backend, while Bootstrap ensures a modern and mobile-friendly user experience.
+Flask was chosen for its simplicity and seamless integration with the back end, while Bootstrap ensures a modern and mobile-friendly user experience.
-The backend is implemented using Flask-RESTful API, which efficiently handles client requests and provides structured API endpoints.
+The back-end is implemented using Flask-RESTful API, which efficiently handles client requests and provides structured API endpoints.
 Flask-RESTful was selected due to its minimal overhead, ease of use, and flexibility in designing scalable web services.
 The core grammatical error correction functionality is powered by GECToR, a transformer-based machine learning model.
 GECToR was chosen because of its state-of-the-art performance in handling complex grammatical errors while maintaining high accuracy and efficiency.